bikubi/dvdlikenav.js/README.md

   * Each button has coordinates (expressed in fractions [0..1.0]) and a target scene
   * A 'menu' scene should probably `idleAtEnd`.
   * Note: all scenes can have buttons, like a 'back' button that targets the `start` scene.
+  * Each scene can have a time window for key presses to jump to a scene, either immediately or after the current scene is finished.
+Use this for navigation and "quick time events".
 * Copy all files to your device and open via file://.
 You can also run this over a network - it worked surprisingly well over WiFi with a 1GB+ movie.
 * Append `#debug` to the URL to enable debug mode which visualizes borders, buttons and shows timecode and state.